williamcquinn/XGB-Classification-AWS-Sagemaker/README.md

 # XGB-Classification-AWS-Sagemaker
 Building, training and deploying a XGBoost Classification model leveraging AWS Sagemaker & S3.

-Tasks:
+This Jupyter Notebook contains:

-• Perform Exploratory Data Analysis on an employees dataset (Data Cleaning, Imputation, Outlier Removal, Discretized Label Field)
+• Exploratory Data Analysis on an employees dataset (Data Cleaning, Imputation, Outlier Removal, Discretized Label Field)

-• Saved preprocessed datasets to Amazon S3

-• Used the Amazon Sagemaker platform to train an XGBoost model
+• Use of the Amazon Sagemaker platform to train an XGBoost model

-• Deployed and evaluated the model on the test set
+• Deployment and evaluation of the model on the testing set

-• Performed hyperparameter tuning on the XGBoost model
+• Hyperparameter tuning on the XGBoost model

-• Deployed and evaluated the tuned model on the test set
+• Deployment and evaluation of the tuned model on the testing set